-- 1. Upon completion of this program, students will be able to: - Characterize the value of peace and demonstrate theories related to both positive and negative peace. - 3.
-Analyze and discuss issues related to peace, conflict and societal problems at all levels. - 4.
-Critically think about their role in the world and demonstrate effective leadership skills by creating communities that are just, compassionate, and sustainable. - Articulate an understanding of how the application of negotiation, conflict resolution and peace building tools can be used to achieve personal, communal, national and international goals.

-- 6. Locate and critically evaluate educational materials concerning specific conflicts and their causes in at least two contemporary issues. - 7.
+- I. Characterize the value of peace and demonstrate theories related to both positive and negative peace. - 2.
+Analyze and discuss issues related to peace, conflict and societal problems at all levels. - 3.
+Critically think about their role in the world and demonstrate effective leadership skills by creating communities that are just, compassionate, and sustainable. - 4.
+Articulate an understanding of how the application of negotiation, conflict resolution and peace building tools can be used to achieve personal, communal, national and international goals. - 5.
+Locate and critically evaluate educational materials concerning specific conflicts and their causes in at least two contemporary issues. - 6.
 Apply theory in academic disciplines such as literature, communication, political science and philosophy to the field of peace studies.